dmitrymatveev/data-wire/README.md

 Creates an instance of the Model definition.

 * definition - A hash of [`DataTypes`](#DataType) defining a resource.
-* options
+* options - Adjust model behaviour.
 	* options.transport - Set custom transport.
 	* options.objectPool - Set custom object pool implementation .
 	* options.onInstanceInit - Called when new instance is created.
 	* options.onInstanceRevert - Called when instance is being reset to its default state.
-	* options.serializedRoot - Called when instances are serialized, giving a chance to modify it.
+	* options.serializedRoot - Called when instances are serialized, use it if you need custom wrapper to be applied to the return value.

 #### Model.clone([options])
 Creates a copy of this Model definition instance.
 Useful when same model might need to use different